GoogleCloudPlatform/cloud-hackathons/hacks/ai-app/README.md

  - Go to **Secret Manager**.
 You should see 2 secrets here.

 Step 3:
- - Go back to the terminal in the  **cloud shell editor**.
+ - Open the IDE (or **Cloud Shell Editor**).
  - Clone the repo and naviagate to the folder.
 ```sh
 git clone https://github.com/MKand/movie-guru.git --branch test-ghack
 cd movie-guru
 ```
- - Re-open the **Cloud Shell Editor** with the folder movie-guru as the current workspace.
+ - Re-open the IDE with the folder movie-guru as the current workspace.

 Step 4:
 - Open the **set_env_vars.sh** file (found at the root of the repo folder).